quicwg/base-drafts/draft-ietf-quic-http.md

 Setting identifiers which were used in HTTP/2 where there is no corresponding HTTP/3 setting have also been reserved ({{iana-settings}}).
-These settings MUST NOT be sent, and receipt MAY be treated as an error of type H3_SETTINGS_ERROR.
+These settings MUST NOT be sent, and their receipt MUST be treated as an error of type H3_SETTINGS_ERROR.

 Additional settings can be defined by extensions to HTTP/3; see {{extensions}}
 for more details.